TheAEkpo/TheAEkpo/README.md

 👋 Hi there, I’m Agnes.

 👀 I’m passionate about leveraging  different programming languages and tools to drive impactful, data-driven solutions across industries, with a focus on healthcare.

 🔭 Currently exploring Big Data and Artificial Intelligence to uncover insights that improve decision-making and quality of life.

 👯 Open to collaborating on Machine Learning and Data Science projects across various sectors, from healthcare to tech.

+💡For an overview of my work, please visit my portfolio: https://theaekpo.github.io/AEkportfolio/

 ⚡ Fun fact: I’m a travel enthusiast with a love for wine tasting and trying new cuisines.